BikeHoward Express outlines approximately $8 million in improvements paid from a mixture of County funds and grants.

 Key components of BikeHoward Express include the North Laurel Connections bicycle route from Savage to North Laurel, new shared-use pathways providing bicycle access into Downtown Columbia, Columbia Gateway and along Dobbin Road, and nearly 14 miles of bike lanes.
 Unified wayfinding signs throughout BikeHoward Express would provide for easy navigation.
 Additional community input will help determine the final details of bicycle infrastructure improvements.

 Howard County Bikeshare is public transportation on your schedule.
-It’s a network of 7 stations and 70 bikes, available 24/7 and is perfect for errands, commuting, or recreation.
+It’s a network of 9 stations and 84 bikes, including the newly launched stations in Ellicott City, available 24/7 and is perfect for errands, commuting, or recreation.
 Riders can register for a Yearly, Monthly and Go Pass on the website (Go Pass also available on the app), or for a Single-trip at a station kiosk and start riding within minutes.

 Bike Howard is Howard County’s Bicycle Master Plan.
 It was adopted in April 2016 and developed with extensive input from the community, as well as many related agencies, in particular the Departments of Planning and Zoning, Public Works and Recreation and Parks.
 The Bicycle Master Plan provides guidance for both transportation and recreational bicycling, both on-street and off-street.
 Recommendations are provided in the general areas of infrastructure improvements, policy and programs.